njeriolenkere/BorrowAmovie/README.md

-# BorrowAmovie
+# Borrow A movie
+ Movie library where you can borrow your movies.
-School project using HTML5, CSS3, My-SQL, PHP, JSON
+ HTML5, CSS3, My-SQL, PHP, JSON